sanjanagoli/nuggets/README.md

 See the [libcs50](libcs50/README.md) for useful utility modules provided from class.

-## Updating your starter kit

-To update your repo from the starter kit, *commit and push* your work, then

-    # do this once:
-    git remote add starter git@github.com:cs50spring2019/nuggets.git
-    # do this every time you want to update:
-    git pull starter master

-much like in these [instructions](https://www.cs.dartmouth.edu/~cs50/Labs/updates.html).

 ## Usage

 To make the main program (`gameComm`) and all subdirectories call: